Kattoor, Thrissur

 Kattoor is a small village in Irinjalakuda Block of Thrissur district, Kerala, India.

 History

 Prehistoric period

 During the period between 1500 AD and 1600 AD, after the arrival of Portuguese due to their special interest, this area has been made a trade center.
-Hence this Kattoor and near by places had developed a lot.
+Hence Kattoor and near by places had developed a lot.
 Different kinds of trade have been developed on the banks of Kanoli Canal in Kattoor and Edathuruthy, (the eastern part of Malabar).
-Kattoor and Edathuruthy bazaar - known as 'Chantha' and 'Angady'- was famous for trading.
+Kattoor and Edathuruthy bazaar - known as 'Chantha' and 'Angady'- was famous for trading, and it remains a major marketplace for residents of Kattoor even today.

 In the pre-history period of Kattor there were lesser proximity of conveyance by road and transportable public roads are very rare in Kattoor like other places.
 Transportation was mainly made through water boat service.
 Kodungalloor, Kochi etc. were the main trade centers connecting with Kattoor by this water ways.
 The main cause of the development of these places were the trade introduced by the Portuguese.